dotnet/linker/docs/design/trimmed-assemblies.md

 ### `TrimAllAssemblies` global opt-in

-We could make it it easier to enabling trimming for all assemblies with a simple boolean.
+We could make it it easier to enable trimming for all assemblies with a simple boolean.
 This would be equivalent to setting `IsTrimmable` to `true` on every assembly that is input to the linker.
 For example:

 ```xml
 <PropertyGroup>